You matter. Your mental health matters.

 When is the Centre open?

-Counselling is available Monday, Tuesday, Wednesday and Friday by appointment.
-Thursday the center is closed.
+Counselling is available weekdays by appointment.
+Friday the center is closed.
 If you want to get on the intake list, please see our booking form online.
 If you have any questions before booking, please email and the counselling supervisor will answer any of your questions.

 Do you offer drop-in counselling?